xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

     $make CROSS_COMPILE=<path>/bin/aarch64-none-elf- PLAT=fvp BL33=<path_to_uboot_directory>/uboot.bin all fip.bin

 ###4)Running system
-+ Copy all of these images including bl1.bin, fip.bin, uImage, ramdisk, and fdt blog to the same directory, and then enter the directory
++ Copy all of these images including bl1.bin, fip.bin, uImage, ramdisk, and fdt blog to the same directory,then enter the directory
 + Starting Foundation as bellow:
 $/<path_to_fvp>/Foundation_v8       \
  --cores=4                 \